What is a staph infection?

 Invasive staph infections

-Skin staph infections
+Can staph infections be prevented?

-In most cases you can avoid developing a skin staph infection through basic hygiene.
-Always wash your hands thoroughly with soap and running water and dry them with a clean towel, or disposable paper towel.
+In most cases you can avoid developing a staph skin infection through basic hygiene.
+Always wash your hands thoroughly with soap and running water and dry them with a clean towel or disposable paper towel.

 In particular, wash your hands:

 - before and after touching or cleaning an infected area